Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/README.md

 The Savitzky-Golay filter requires a smoothing window which dictates the number of points used to smooth a current data point.
 We use separately a  window of 11 and 21.
 We specifically choose 11 and 21, because it represents 10 and 20 data points excluding the target data point.
 This in trun corresponds to 1 second and 2 seconds of trajectory data respectively.
 In other words, we use the trajectory data of 1 seconds and 2 seconds to smooth the data.

-**NOTE.** we apply the filter on the Local_X and Local_Y and not the Global_X and Global_Y values since they are based on the coordinate system.
+**NOTE.** we apply the filter on the Local_X and Local_Y and not the Global_X and Global_Y values since they are based on the california state plane coordinate system.

 ### How To Use